Esthetician Schools in Georgia

 Continuing education required

-If you don’t renew your license, it passes into a lapsed-late renewal status for six months.
-After that, it’ll become completely lapsed and will require an application for reinstatement.
-It’s illegal to practice without an active license, so make sure you always renew yours on time.
+If you don't renew your license, it passes into a lapsed-late renewal status for six months.
+After that, it'll become completely lapsed and will require an application for reinstatement.
+Practicing without an active license is illegal, so ensure you always renew yours on time.

 Contact the Georgia State Board of Esthetics